Dr Alastair ClarkManaging Director and Principal Consultant

 Heather Clements joined the MCM team in November 2014 and has a Diploma in Management.
 She worked for The Post Office for 19 years, in a variety of roles and projects.
 During the last 5 years with The Post Office she worked mainly on large scale business change initiatives.

 In 2002 she joined a private healthcare company to undertake business process reviews and recommend improvements and efficiencies.
 Later as Business Change Manager she led a project team who worked with functional managers to implement business process changes.
 Heather was also the implementation manager on a successful major computer system migration.

-Heather is responsible for all administration for MCM.
+Heather is responsible for all the day to day company administration and financial accounting for MCM.